DePayFi/public-documentation/docs/payments/integrate/link.md

 `email`: The email of the payment sender.

-`shipping_address`: The shipping address of the payment sender.

 `country`: The ISO 3166-1 alpha-2 country code of the payment sender.

 `quantity`: The preselected item quantity.